 The Human Foot

-The human foot is made up of 26 bones (bones in both feet combine to make up approximately a quarter of all the bones in our bodies), 33 joints, and more than a hundred muscles, ligaments, and tendons.
+The human foot is made up of 26 bones, 33 joints, more than a hundred muscles, ligaments, and tendons.
 In addition, there are about 8000 nerves in our feet.
 This makes our feet one of the most complex and intricate mechanical structures in our bodies.

-The complexity and intricacies of our feet attests to their importance; as the lowermost point of the leg and the point of contact between our bodies and the ground.
-Our feet are designed to allow us to stand and walk on two, and perform all sorts of upright movement.
+Our feet are designed to allow us to stand and walk on two, and perform all sorts of upright movements.
 The curved arches of our feet, in particular, allow them to support the weight of the body while bearing the least amount of stress when we are standing.

 However, despite their importance, our feet is frequently overlooked and we neglect to take good care of them.
 Considering the stress our feet is constantly under — the average person takes approximately 8000 to 10,000 steps every single day — it is no wonder that foot pain is such a common ailment that many face today.

 Most of us have experienced foot pain briefly at some point in our lives.
 Usually, the pain goes away after resting our feet.
 However, this does not mean that foot pain should be dismissed as a minor inconvenience that will go away naturally.
 The pain might become chronic in the long run.
 Luckily, there are many simple things you can do to relieve the pain in your feet, such as stretching exercises and switching to a comfortable pair of shoes will go a long way towards alleviating foot pain.

 However, if you have been experiencing constant or recurring foot pain over a prolonged period of time (approximately more than 3 months), you should seek professional help as soon as possible.
 This is especially so if you can observe visible deformities of your feet.